top of page

 A Lower Shore native, Colin McAllister grew up in Wicomico County and at early age developed a deep love and appreciation for our local lands and waters.
 He enjoyed many afternoons combing fields in search of native artifacts with his grandfather, Vaughn Richardson.
 Pop-Pop, as he was known to Colin, would train horses while he searched the tilled fields along the Pocomoke River.
 He spent summer weekends in a four room, concrete cottage on Tangier Sound where he fished crabbed and searched for pirate treasures (never found).

-In 2008, Colin accepted a position as a Resource Conservation Planner with the Maryland Department of Agriculture.
-Colin has MDA Nutrient Management certification and NRCS Conservation Planner - Level III certification.
 He is currently an Environmental Compliance Specialist for MDE – Resource Management Program where he assists Eastern Shore farmers and landowners with environmental guidance, best management practices, and regulatory issues.
 He has teamed with DNR on public land management, agricultural issues and BMP planning and has a broad background of cooperation and communication with many local, state and federal agencies including MDA, DNR, USDA - NRCS, EPA, USACE, county gov’t agencies, PDAs and the SCDs.
 He has guided and presented at many workshops to educate and inform on regulatory issues, cost-share offerings and best management practices.

 Colin resides in Snow Hill, with his wife Stephanie and their three children, Eliza, Oliver & Everett.
 He loves spending family time exploring local trails, kayaking, paddle boarding, birding & fishing the Pocomoke River or surfing and exploring Assateague.

-In 2008, Colin accepted a position as a Resource Conservation Planner with the Maryland Department of Agriculture.
-Colin has MDA Nutrient Management certification and NRCS Conservation Planner - Level III certification.
 He is currently an Environmental Compliance Specialist for MDE – Resource Management Program where he assists Eastern Shore farmers and landowners with environmental guidance, best management practices, and regulatory issues.
 He has teamed with DNR on public land management, agricultural issues and BMP planning and has a broad background of cooperation and communication with many local, state and federal agencies including MDA, DNR, USDA - NRCS, EPA, USACE, county gov’t agencies, PDAs and the SCDs.
 He has guided and presented at many workshops to educate and inform on regulatory issues, cost-share offerings and best management practices.

 Colin resides in Snow Hill, with his wife Stephanie and their three children, Eliza, Oliver & Everett.
 He loves spending family time exploring local trails, kayaking, paddle boarding, birding & fishing the Pocomoke River or surfing and exploring Assateague.